flodardev/twitterclone/README.md

 - Python 3.8.3
 - Django 3.0.7
+- Used Django's built in authentication system
+- Created some tests in tests.py
+- HTMLS are separted into components

 REST Framework

 - REST API views for AJAX requests when someone post a tweet or retweet or like or unlike.
+- serializers.py

 JavaScript